GC-DRI/R/sections/02-functions.md

     ## [1] 1600

 Quick question- what is the value of head size now?
 Why do you think that is?
-Don’t read ahead\!
+Don’t read ahead!

 ### Modifying objects